fraunhofer-iem/dodo-database-service/README.md

 The user credentials have to match the ones defined in the `docker-compose.yml`.

 In order to get a clean setup you have to remove the docker volume!
 Use `docker volume rm visu-code-db-service_mongodb-data` for that.

+## Windows Only
+Make sure the `mongo-init.sh` is stored with LF line endings!